Interactive TUI

 Press / to enter filter mode.
 Type a query to narrow the service list by name — matching is case-insensitive and works on partial names.

 While typing, use / arrow keys to navigate filtered results.
 Press Enter to confirm the filter and switch to full navigation (j/k, s, r).
 Press Esc to clear the filter and restore the full list.
+If the info aside is open, Esc closes the aside first; pressing it again clears the filter.

 The filter bar appears in the bottom border alongside CPU/memory stats.
 A cursor (_) indicates active input mode.